cosmonaut-ok/named-hash-tables/README.md

 # named-hash-tables
-Small library to manipulate with named hash tables
+Tiny library to manipulate with named hash tables